 Cats are known for being relatively low-maintenance pets, but that isn’t always the case.
 They’re often much more affectionate than many people expect them to be, which means they don’t do well when left alone for long periods of time, like one may think.
 Others are prone to health problems or require extensive grooming.
 Granted, if you know what to expect when adopting one of these breeds, they make very rewarding companions.

 #1 – Norwegian Forest Cat

 The Norwegian Forest Cat has a long, dense coat to protect itself from the harsh Norwegian winters.
 The coat has a water-repellant top layer with a thick, woolly undercoat.
 The breed requires weekly or every-other-day brushing to prevent mats and tangles from forming and causing discomfort and injury.
 These cats are very social, intelligent, and are known for acting more dog-like than cat-like.

 #2 – Persian

 The Persian is another long-coated breed that requires regular grooming.
-When it comes to the Peke-faced Persians, the cats with the flatter faces, there are some health problems associated with the breed.
+When it comes to the Peke-faced Persians, the cats with flatter faces, there are some health problems associated with the breed.
 They are prone to eye problems as well as breathing difficulties due to their shortened skulls.
-These ailments, accompanied with the grooming, can be time consuming.
+These ailments, accompanied by the grooming, can be time-consuming.
 However, these cats are extremely affectionate towards their owners and make loving companions.